 She was the one person who could hold Xena back when she lost it which given the Warrior princesses history was quite often.
 One of my favourite moments is in early season 1 where Ares has driven Xena over the edge by pretending to be her father and then made her believe that villagers have murdered her father.
 Gabrielle is the one who actually manages to stop Xena from killing the villagers in revenge.

 She uses force when standing up to Xena at one point, even though she would have no chance.
-This scene shows us how Xena needs Gabrielle someone who loves her, but will stand up to her if she feels she is wrong.
 Gabrielle also goes behind Xena’s back too however in season 3 on two occasions which results in disaster for both of them.
 A lot of fans disliked “The Rift” story arc in series 3, but I thought it was great and really brought and interesting new dynamic to their relationship and showed how Gabrielle wasn’t just the little irritating blonde who followed Xena everywhere.

 Sadly however from season 4 on the writers of the show somewhat wasted Gabrielle’s character.

-In season 4 they make Gabrielle a hippie chick which they quickly abandon in season 5 making it look like it was just a little phase or something for her rather than a proper development.
+In season 4 they make Gabrielle a hippie chick which they quickly abandon in season 5 making it look like it was just a shallow phase for her rather than a proper development.

 Gone is the character in season 1 who hit Xena with a staff to stop her in her tracks if need be.
 Her ending is also similarly lame as she just ends up becoming Xena the second as if that’s the only way she can ever become interesting is to become a clone of Xena.